Cost of Living in Portland, Maine: A Guide for Homebuyers

 If you’re considering a move to Portland, Maine, understanding the cost of living in the Forest City can give you a better idea of what to expect before making your decision.

-In this guide, we break down the cost of living in Portland, from housing expenses to food and healthcare costs.
+In this guide, we break down the cost of living in Maine, from housing expenses to food and healthcare costs.
 We’ll provide data from the local cost of living index and comparison tools and look at how Portland ranks for livability compared to other U.S. cities.

 We’ll also share a handy set of additional online resources to measure and compare the cost of living and expenses in other Maine cities.